-Living and working in a world that doesn’t slow down can be an overwhelming experience for many people especially those who struggle with anxiety or who have a clinical diagnosis of an anxiety disorder such as generalized anxiety disorder (GAD) or social anxiety.
+Living and working in a world that doesn’t slow down can overwhelming for people who struggle with generalized anxiety or social anxiety.

 Anxiety can manifest for many reasons including the mere task of going to work, anxiety about interacting with others, attending meetings, presenting a project or talking in a group, meeting expectations of the job, and worrying about your performance (Laguaite, 2021).